 So, what are the benefits of a granite patio?

-- It’s long lasting and extremely durable.
+- It’s long-lasting and extremely durable.
 These are two of the main reasons people choose granite for their gardens or homes.
 The long useful life of granite has been demonstrated over centuries and can still be seen in Roman aqueducts today.
-It’s a tough and highly resilient stone that requires almost no maintenance so keep it looking great.
-Granite flags are perfect for flooring for outside and inside.
+It’s a tough and highly resilient stone that requires almost no maintenance so it keeps it looking great.
+Granite flags are perfect for flooring for the outside and inside.

 - It offers water and moisture resistance.
 You’ll find that our granite paving is available with different finishes that are adapted to wet areas.
 When you opt for granite flags you won’t need to worry about moisture.
 This natural stone is very moisture resistant and practically impenetrable to liquids.

-- The wide range of colours of this natural stone are another benefit of a granite patio.
+- The wide range of colours of this natural stone is another benefit of a granite patio.
 The stone comes in a variety of colours and shades including black, beige, brown, green, grey, blue, silver, pink and more.
-At Primethorpe we've stuck with the darker colours, but it's a material with lots of variety of you search it out.
+At Primethorpe we've stuck with the darker colours, but it's a material with lots of variety if you search it out.

-- Granite paving is slip resistant and scratch resistant.
-This means that not only will the excellent durability of the tile last a lifetime, the paving will be safe underfoot and stay looking fantastic for the entirety of their lifetime.
+- Granite paving is slip-resistant and scratch-resistant.
+This means that not only will the excellent durability of the tile last a lifetime, but the paving will also be safe underfoot and stay looking fantastic for the entirety of their lifetime.

 What Materials Can Be Used With Granite Paving?

 Granite is a natural stone.
 This means that granite paving slabs can work really well with so many other materials.
 For example, granite patio slabs provide the perfect complement to wood, glass and steel.
 We offer lots of versatility with our granite paving.
 This means it can be put it to good use to shape or enhance any outdoor area or landscape around a building.